 Content area F2D's name has been changed to, 'Integrated Reporting and Sustainability Reporting'.
 A new lead outcome has been added, 'sustainability reporting,' with a component outcome focused on, 'IFRS Sustainability disclosure standards.'
-This change will test CGMA candidates' understanding of the objectives and scope of the standards; IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information, and, IFRS S2 Climaterelated Disclosures.
+This change will test CGMA candidates' understanding of the objectives and scope of the standards; IFRS S1 General Requirements Disclosure for Sustainability-related Financial Information, and, IFRS S2 Climate-related Disclosures.